 Some companies opt to create a broader population called "All Relationships" that includes both customers and prospects, without disclosing which is which by not sharing the account status.
 That way, the identity of customers is protected by obscurity and you can still do account mapping across known entities, sorting out the details on a collaboration-by-collaboration basis.

-4. Create strict sharing rules
+4. Create strict sharing defaults and settings

 Some companies opt to not share data about customer populations outward with partners, but instead make their partners share data inward to them.
 That way, you can see the overlaps and decide on the best course of action for each, but not have knowledge about the overlap leave in any automated fashion.